-No one has ever seen God.
-The only Son, who is truly God and is closest to the Father, has shown us what God is like John 1:18 (CEV).
+No one has seen God...
+Jesus, God's own Son, has made God visible to us John 1:18.

-Christians believe that Jesus is the mirror image of God.
-Now we can know what people were originally like and what they are meant to be.
+Jesus is the mirror image of God.
+Now we can know what we were originally like and what we are meant to be.

-Christians believe that if we want to see God, then all we have to do is look at God's reflection, Jesus.
+If we want to see God, then all we have to do is look at God's reflection, Jesus.
 However, even after three years, the disciples struggled to understand this.